kanatea/mountain-biking/README.md

 - Average trail rating data and most recent maintenance requests are called from the database back to the frontend to dynamically display user input.

 ## API
-- `GET /trails`: Retrieve running trail information
+- `GET /trails`: Retrieve trail information
 - `POST /reviews`: Submit ratings and reviews on specified trails
 - `POST /report`: Submit a maintenance report or issue on specified trails
 - `GET /trail_ratings`: Retrieve average trail rating submitted by users on specified trails